wickworks/witchdice/README.md

 #### WITCH+CRAFT MECHANICS ####
 - have it automatically add the automatic techniques
-- add new icon credits
+- implement the automatic techniques
+- prereqs for techniques
 - special "new project" button when it's empty, just like up top
-- prereqs for techniques
 - push to roll history
 - click stamina checkmarks to check ALL BOXES UP TO THAT MARK, have little message when all are filled
 - delete all of a character's projects when they are deleted

 - export project cards to clipboard or to pdf
+- add new icon credits

 #### EXIST-IN-THE-WORLD ####